Docs / Build Workflow

 Sources are step one of content reliability

 Models depend on source aliases.
-If the alias, credential path, or dataset reference is wrong, every model, query, and visualization built on top fails.
+If the alias, credentials filename, or dataset reference is wrong, every model, query, and visualization built on top fails.
 Configure and validate runtime/sources.runtime.yml before writing a single model.

 If you have not set up your GCP service account yet, do that first.
 See BigQuery Dataset Access.